V. S. Achuthanandan: Personal life and death

 Achuthanandan was married to K. Vasumathy at age 44, and the couple had two children: a daughter, V.V.
 Asha, and a son V. A. Arun Kumar.
 He also has five grandchildren.

 On 20 October 2023, Achuthanandan turned 100, making him the first Chief Minister of Kerala to be so.
 This was despite multiple health issues like diabetes and hypertension.
-He always maintained a disciplined lifestyle, and was a keen practitioner of yoga till he was paralyzed by a massive stroke in October 2019.
+He always maintained a disciplined lifestyle, and was a keen practitioner of yoga till he was paralysed by a massive stroke in October 2019.

 Achuthanandan died at Pattom SUT Hospital in Thiruvananthapuram, on 21 July 2025, after being treated there for nearly a month following a massive heart attack.
 He had been admitted to the ICU on 23 June, remaining in critical condition throughout his stay.
 He was 101 years old.
 Achuthanandan was cremated on 23 July with full state honours, at Valiyachudukad in Alappuzha, a historic cremation ground where many communist leaders and the martyrs of the Punnapra-Vayalar uprising are interred.
 His funeral procession drew thousands statewide and traced a route from Thiruvananthapuram to Alappuzha, delayed by massive public turnout.
 Thousands of people, including senior political figures from several parties, gathered despite rain and traffic diversions, in a display of cross‑ideological respect.

 Prime Minister Narendra Modi expressed his condolences on X. Media coverage noted that Modi recalled their past interactions as former chief ministers and praised Achuthanandan’s dedication to public service.